-Savory vegan Cheddar, Bacon, and Potato Muffins are a terrific afternoon snack, but they’re also perfect for a grab-and-go breakfast.
-They’re a great companion to soups and stews, too, and they are a terrific treat for St. Patrick’s Day.
+Cheddar, Bacon, and Potato Muffins are a terrific afternoon snack, but they’re also perfect for a grab-and-go breakfast.
+This vegan muffin recipe is easy to make and comes together in just a few steps.
+Savory muffins are a great companion to soups and stews, too, and they are a terrific treat for St. Patrick’s Day.

 I don’t like to watch people cook meat, so I rarely watch The Food Network, but I do subscribe to their magazine.
 It helps me keep up with food trends, and I can skip over any recipes that I don’t like.
 I often find inspiration in its recipes, and many times I find myself veganizing some of the dishes I find in it.
 That’s how this vegan Cheddar, Bacon, and Potato Muffins recipe came about.

 The January 2018 issue contained a year’s worth of muffin recipes – one for each month.
 Each recipe had a festive feel to match the month.
 February’s was Double-Chocolate Salted Caramel, June’s was S’mores, and November’s was Corn-Chestnut.
 It was March’s recipe for Irish Cheddar, Bacon and Potato Muffins that caught my eye.
 While most people like sweet muffins, I tend to favor the savory variety.
 I knew that with a few swaps, the recipe could be veganized.